stronnag/mwptools/README.md

 ## Compatibility

-As well as supporting iNav, mwp aims to be compatible with EOSBandi's WinGUI for MW.
+As well as supporting inav, mwp aims to be compatible with EOSBandi's WinGUI for MW.
 It used the same XML mission file format (with mwp extensions) and aims to provide similar functionally where it is possible to reverse engineer the required protocol formats.

 ## Licence